rsatcodehub/rsatiwari/content/posts/Terraform-quick-notes.md

 1. Structure folder something like

-   TF
+   Root folder -->TF/Terraform and Subfolders
     - AKS
     - LogAnalyticsWorkSpace
     - VirtualNetwork

   Also, a pre-requisite would be creating a resource group, storage account and container to hold state file.

-2. Run in the following sequence
+2. Run TF in the following sequence.
+Change Directory to each subfolder and *```terraform apply```*
      - VirtualNetwork
      - LogAnalyticsWorkSpace
      - AKS

-An important thing to note - Create a separate folders for the above with .gitignore (terraform) for all and ensure state filename are all unique eg. virtualnetwork - vnettfstate, aks - akstfstate, otherwise the previous step will teardown your environment.
+An important thing to note - Create separate folders for the above with .gitignore (terraform) for all and ensure state filename are all unique eg. virtualnetwork - vnettfstate, aks - akstfstate, otherwise the previous step will teardown your environment.

 Also, this might be handy to check currently supported AKS cluster version ```az aks get-versions --location australiaeast -o table```